YizYah/ts-packrat/README.md

 ```
 and follow the prompts.

+The `general` option is there if you want to change any of the interactive answers you gave in step 1.
+The `static` option is what you need to choose now.
+You can add one of two things:
+1. __typeCategory__: a grouping for types of interfaces that you'll want to expose.
+That's useful if you will want your package users to have access to your defined types.
+2. __grouping__: a grouping for constants and/or functions that you want to expose.
+For each type category or grouping, you can then add as many as you'd like.
+If you give descriptions, it will all show up in your generated README file.

 You will be prompted to regenerate your code after you make changes.
 You can also call that separately:
 ```
 npx ns-flip generate $CODE_DIR